Beginners Observing List

 Just download the PDFs at the bottom of this page and you will have everything you need to begin exploring the night sky.

-If you have any question just send us an email at email@example.com, call us at (306) 751-0128, or come out to one of our monthly meetings.
+If you have any question just send us an email but clicking here, call us at (306) 751-0128, or come out to one of our monthly meetings.
 We will be happy to help.

 Once you have completed this Beginners Observing List you will have a good start on the RASC National Observing Certificates.
 The next steps would be the Explore the Universe, Explore the Moon, or the Messier Catalogue.
 More information on those lists can be found at http://rasc.ca/certificate-programs.